-The work under the routine maintenance is daily cleaning of the house.
+The work under routine maintenance is daily cleaning of the house.

-The maintenance done after some time like 1 month or 6 month or yearknown as the Periodical maintenance.
+The maintenance is done after some time like 1 month or 6 months or years known as Periodical maintenance.

 Examples:-Painting of house, painting of door window

-The maintenance done before the monsoon is come known as the Pre-monsoon maintenance.
+The maintenance is done before the monsoon is come known as Pre-monsoon maintenance.